 Table 2.
 Performance of our methods in four scenes.
-We gave both minimum time and maximum time here.
-There are significant difference between min and max time due to the rearrange O(nlogn) and contour extraction steps O(nlogn).
-And as the agent could be either applied discrete or continuous algorithm, thus, the time cost is not very stable during frames.
-In all the scene, the map is divided into cells sized 20 units.
-1 unit is close to the diameter of an agent.
+We give both minimum time and maximum time here.
+There are significant differences between min and max time due to the rearrange O(nlogn) and contour extraction steps O(nlogn).
+As the agent could either apply discrete or continuous algorithms, the time cost is not very stable during frames.
+In all scenes, the map is divided into cells sized 20 units.
+One unit is close to the diameter of an agent.

 Heterogeneous dense crowd experiment

-We compared different crowd behavior in heterogeneous and homogeneous crowds.
-In our experiment, shown in Figure X, we designed two groups: the experimental group and control group.
-In the experiment group, there are two groups of agents with different personal traits.
-Thus the group traits will be different.
-Red agents are set more aggressive, which means higher extraversion and lower carefulness.
-Green agents, is relatively more shy and assigned lower extraversion and higher carefulness personal traits.
-So, the red group is relatively more aggressive then the right group.
+We compared different crowd behaviors in heterogeneous and homogeneous crowds.
+In our experiment, shown in Figure X, we defined two groups: the experiment group and the control group.
+In the experiment group, there were two groups of agents with different personal traits.
+Thus the group traits were different.
+Red agents were set to be more aggressive, meaning higher extroverted and lower carefulness values.
+Green agents were relatively more shy and assigned lower extroverted and higher carefulness personal traits.
+So the red group was relatively more aggressive than the green group.
 In the control group, all the agents in red and green share the same personal traits.
-In Figure X, the left side is experimental group while the right side is the control group.
-From top to bottom, the first row is the original position of the two groups, which is the same for both experimental and control groups.
-Then the second row is a later frame.
-In the experimental group, some of agents from the red group “invade” into green group while few green agents are exchanged to the red group; in the control group, both groups are exchanging agents along the middle line.
-The third row is even later then the second row.
-In the experimental group, the red group is obviously in dominate position in this “game”; in the control group, there are no noticeable sign showing which group is more dominant.
+In Figure X, the left side is the experiment group while the right side is the control group.
+From top to bottom, the first row is the original position of the two groups, which is the same for both experiment and control groups.
+The second row is a later frame.
+In the experiment group, some of agents from the red group “invade” into green group while few green agents venture into the red group.
+In the control group, both groups are exchanging agents along the middle line.
+The third row is even later, and in the experiment group, the red group is obviously in a dominant position.
+In the control group, there are no noticeable signs showing which group is more dominant.